Name Printer

 Person Title

-Bailey, Lydia R. Clarissa Dormer; or, The advantages of good instruction.
+Bailey, Lydia R. The life of Catherine Haldane.
+(Concluded).

 Bailey, Lydia R. The olive branch: or, Faults on both sides, Federal and Democratic.
 A serious appeal on the necessity of mutual forgiveness and harmony.
 By M. Carey.